RobbieRotten/obsidian/content/Google Docs/Public International Law Notes.md

         - American Declaration of the Rights of Man in 1948
         - European Convention on Human Rights in 1950
         - followed by
-          -  1981 African Charter on Human and People’s Rights,
+          -  1981 African Charter on Human and People's Rights,
           - 1994 Arab Charter on Human Rights
   - 1.4 THE EMERGENCE OF INTERNATIONAL ORGANIZATIONS
-    - establishment in 1871 of the arbitration tribunal that settled the United States’ claims against Britain for compensation for the damage inflicted upon the Union by the confederate warship Alabama during the American Civil War
+    - establishment in 1871 of the arbitration tribunal that settled the United States' claims against Britain for compensation for the damage inflicted upon the Union by the confederate warship Alabama during the American Civil War
     - It led to the establishment of the Permanent Court of International Justice (PCIJ) under the League of Nations, and its successor, the International Court of Justice (ICJ), under the United Nations.
   - 1.5 THE EMERGENCE OF NEW INTERNATIONAL ACTORS
     - Companies have an easier time negotiating with foreign powers and the resources to do so, rather than letting their state negotiate for them with complicated interests to further